domoszlai/juicy-footprint/README.md

 <img align="right" width="345" height="271" src="https://github.com/domoszlai/juicy-footprint/blob/master/sample-mcusb-java/docs/pcb_layout.png">

-Juicy-footprint is a domain specific language written in/for Java and Scala to reconstruct SMD footprints from the Recommended PCB Layout of the datasheet of an SMD component.
+Juicy-footprint is a domain specific language written in/for Java and Scala to design/reconstruct SMD footprints from the Recommended PCB Layout of the datasheet of an SMD component.
 Recommended PCB Layouts are usually given as engineering drawings where the distances between the parts are relative to each other.
 Most EDA applications, however, e.g. Eagle, requires SMD footprints to be given in absolute coordinates.